-The Air Quality Division issues permits to help maintain the ambient air quality and are the primary tools used to implement the air quality regulations.
+The Air Quality Program issues permits to help maintain the ambient air quality and are the primary tools used to implement the air quality regulations.
 Facilities with potential air emissions above specified levels must obtain construction permits and/or operating permits.

 Before businesses construct or modify equipment that emits regulated pollutants, they have to determine if the change in emissions from the project will exceed the thresholds in the Nebraska air quality regulations.
 If they do, then they’ll need a construction permit.

 We also issue operating permits based on a source’s level of emissions.
 An operating permit will incorporate all of a source’s requirements into one permit, including all construction permit limitations and federal regulations.
 Operating permits usually require additional monitoring, stack testing, reporting, and recordkeeping.